 Another theory has been about the connection between autism and exposure to prenatal testosterone, which can cause “male-typical” behavior.

-It's also important to note that many of the autism research subjects have been white males.
+It's also important to note that most autism research subjects are white males.
 There simply is a skewed gender imbalance in autism studies that has not included enough girls and women (and people of color).
-Since autism research has historically focused on boys, providers haven’t aren't informed enough to understand or detect how autism presents differently in females
+Since autism research has historically focused on boys, providers haven’t aren't informed enough to understand or detect how autism presents differently in females.

 There are many reasons why autistic women are disproportionately undiagnosed or underdiagnosed with autism.
 Autistic women often have a much more subtle presentation of the signs.
 They are more likely to mask or camouflage their signs, which can lead to burnout and exhaustion.
 For example, they might be able to make eye contact with others, but internally, this causes them stress and discomfort.